-Baseball Canada has a total of seven championships each summer.
+Baseball Canada has a total of ten championships each summer.
 They are:

+- Baseball Canada Cup

+- Baseball Canada 13U (Pee-Wee)

+National Championship

-- Baseball Canada Cup - Baseball Canada 16U (Bantam) Girls Championship - Baseball Canada Western 13U (Pee-Wee) Championship - Baseball Canada Atlantic 13U (Pee-Wee) Championship - Baseball Canada Open Central 13U (Pee-Wee) Championship
+- Baseball Canada 13U (Pee-Wee) National Atlantic Championship

+- Baseball Canada 13U (Pee-Wee)

+National Western Championship

+- Baseball Canada 16U (Bantam) Girls

+Invitational Championship

-- Baseball Canada 15U (Bantam) Boys Championship
+- Baseball Canada 15U (Bantam) Boys

+Championship

 - Baseball Canada 18U (Midget) Championship

 - Baseball Canada 21U (Junior) Championship

 - Baseball Canada Senior Men Championship

 - Baseball Canada Senior Women Invitational

-The dates for hosting these events are as follows: Canada Cup during the second weekend of August, the 18U (Midget) and 21U (Junior) on the third weekend and all remaining events on the last weekend of August.
+The dates for hosting these events are as follows: Canada Cup during the second weekend of August, the 18U (Midget) and 21U (Junior) on the third weekend and all remaining events on the last weekend of August (except 13U National Atlantic is weekend after Labor Day).
 However, from time to time deviations must be made for a wide variety of reasons.
 The Senior Women's event is usually an exception as it is used to select players for the national women team and it's dates can be moved around to accommodate that.